suncoast-devs/handbook/lessons/career-prep/index.md

 # Summary

 Looking for a job is a full-time job.
-Whether you are starting a new career or pursuing that next position, it is essential to have all of your information up to date and highlighting your skills.
+Whether you are starting a new career or pursuing that next position, it is essential to have all of your information up to date and highlight your skills.

-So where do you begin and what should you focus on?
+So, where do you begin, and what should you focus on?

 - Branding - Create your online presence
 - Resumes - Document your experience, skills, and education